-What Is Faith Based Counseling: My Perspective
+What Is Faith Based Counseling: Our Perspective

 A faith based counselor is a counselor who provides psychological support and counseling services to their clients, combining theology and spirituality with therapeutic modalities and practice coping skills.
 Clients who seek faith-based counseling are looking for a counselor who understands the importance of their spiritual beliefs.
 This style of counseling incorporates biblical scripture and teachings to guide you through challenging life issues.
 When facing turbulent life events, integrating and strengthening your faith may be the missing piece in finding proper treatment.
 A Christian counselor can help you to navigate life’s challenges in ways that respect your faith.
 Christian counseling prioritizes your faith as an important part of the healing process.

-In my personal counseling approach, I meet people exactly where they are, just like Christ did.
+In our personal counseling approach, I meet people exactly where they are, just like Christ did.
 I’ve worked with people who specifically seek me out just because of my faith, I’ve worked with people who are unsure about their faith and who they are in God, I have worked with people who have wandered away from their faith due to life events such as grief, trauma, depression, anxiety etc., and I have worked with people who are non believers or who questions whether God is real at all.
 I utilize biblical principles and practical skills you can use in your everyday life to make changes that could last a lifetime if you implement them.
 I am constantly researching practical skills and taking training in different therapy models to help my clients.
 I am also seeking God, reading my word, praying, and have taken biblical classes to increase my knowledge and faith.
 Do I know everything and have all the answers?
 Absolutely not, none of us do but I am very confident that you can make progress over time by combining your faith and life skills that you will learn in therapy with me.

 Here are some additional questions that you may have pondering in your head about how I implement my faith in sessions.

 How does session looks?